 Supplement Your Income

 I used to work at a call center and then at a newspaper while I was building my business.
-Now I have a job and my ppc agency as other income sources.
+Now, I have a job and my PPC agency (which helps wholesalers generate high-quality leads) as other income sources.
 Many of our clients also have secondary sources of income.
 Some have full-time jobs (by choice, like Vance) and others run successful side businesses or own franchises.
 If you aren’t beholden to the next deal, you will be able to make better decisions based on logic and numbers versus fear and hope.

 Keep Overhead Low